 Ingredient Notes

-• Types of Lentils: This recipe uses toor dal (i.e. split yellow pigeon peas).
-I recommend stocking up since it's the backbone of most lentil dishes in India.
-You could also use masoor dal (Indian red lentils) or moong dal (split green gram) in this recipe (and can find them on Amazon or Indian grocery stores).
-In a pinch, you can use any dried red lentils from the grocery store (check cook times on packaging!).
+• Types of lentils: This recipe uses toor dal (split pigeon peas).
+Stock up, since it’s the backbone of lentil dishes in India!
+You could also use masoor dal (red lentils), moong dal (split green gram) or chana dal.

-• Use of Peppers: I buy Thai chili, but Serrano peppers work too - make sure to chop them, and then seed them if you don't want the full spice hit).
-I've used dry red chilis as well but you can omit this if you don't have an Indian store nearby or can't purchase online
+• Use of peppers: I buy Thai chili, but Serrano peppers work too – make sure to chop them, and then seed them if you don’t want the full spice hit.
+I’ve used dry red chilis but you can omit this if you don’t have an Indian store nearby or can’t purchase online

-• Vegan substitutions: If you're vegan, I recommend using vegan butter instead of the ghee - this will alter the taste a bit, but no reason to not enjoy the dish!
+• Vegan substitutions: If you’re vegan, I recommend using vegan butter as the fat to do the tempering, instead of the ghee.
+This will slightly alter the taste, but no reason to not enjoy the dish!

 Clean and cook the lentils until they’re tender